muratk5n/thirdwave/en/README.md

 ---

-CNBC: "Top OPEC ministers have hit back at new U.S. legislation [some call the 'NOPEC' bill] intended to regulate its output"
+CNBC: "Top OPEC ministers have hit back at new U.S. legislation [called 'NOPEC' bill by some] intended to regulate its output"

 ---